 The latest on AUD to IDR exchange rates

-To learn more about the history of the Indonesian rupiah and its relationship with the Aussie dollar, keep reading below.
+To learn more about the history of the Indonesian rupiah and its relationship with the Australian dollar, keep reading below.

-And if you're heading to Indonesia soon, be sure to check out our Indonesia travel guide, filled with top tips and plenty of inspiration.
+And if you're planning a trip to Indonesia anytime soon, be sure to take a look at our Indonesia travel guide, filled with top tips and plenty of inspiration.

 The lowdown on the Indonesian rupiah